 The Royal Australian College of General Practitioners recommends that if you are concerned about cardiovascular disease but have no symptoms talk to your doctor or specialist about whether the benefits will outweigh the risks involved with specific testing for heart disease or stroke.
 For further information, visit the Choosing Wisely Australia website.

 During an ECG test, electrical leads are placed on your chest, arms and legs.
-These leads detect small electrical signals and produce a tracing on graph paper that illustrate the electrical impulses travelling through the heart muscle.
+These leads detect small electrical signals and produce a tracing on graph paper that illustrates the electrical impulses travelling through the heart muscle.
 Sometimes, an additional ECG test is done while you are exercising on an exercise bike or treadmill.
-This is known as an 'exercise ECG' or 'stress ECG' (also called a 'stress test').
+This is known as an exercise stress test, also referred to as a 'stress test'.

 An echocardiogram uses ultrasound waves to produce a picture of your heart as it beats.
 This lets your doctor see the structure of your heart and how well it is working.

-For more information you can go to www.heartfoundation.org.au.
+For more information you can go to Heart Foundation website.

 Learn more here about the development and quality assurance of healthdirect content.